JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 * Feeling like a challenge?
 Try http://learnpythonthehardway.org/!
 Just kidding, it's actually quite an easy way to learn Python, a really good way to start if you're new to programming.
 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers
 * The docummentatition and tutorials for the `pygame` library can be found here: http://www.pygame.org/docs/, there are also tons of pygame games available for download.

+## Workshop B-2: Create a game with Scratch

+TODO: Greg to edit

 # Intermediate level workshops